 Prior to that event, we had the launch of the iPhone 15, iPhone 15 Plus, iPhone 15 Pro and iPhone 15 Pro Max, as well as the Apple Watch 9 and Apple Watch Ultra 2, at the Apple September event, this upcoming event is likely to be Mac and iPad centric.

 So it's been a busy year for Apple on the product side, but read on for more of a recap and what we may see next.

-When is the next Apple Event?
+When is the next Apple event or product reveal?

 What happened at the last Apple Event?

 - New M3, M3 Pro and M3 Max chips